madduci/terraform-wire-hole/README.md

 Without Wireguard activated, the services are accessible within' your host IP Address (e.g. for the PiHole Dashboard, https://REMOTE_ADDRESS/pihole).

-With Wireguard activated, the PiHole Dashboard will be available at the IP Address 192.168.10.2 (https://192.168.10.2/pihole)
+With Wireguard activated, the PiHole Dashboard will be available at the IP Address 192.168.10.2 (https://192.168.10.2/pihole or https://REMOTE_IP/pihole, in case of remote deployment).

 ## Caveats / Need Improvement

-1. PiHole starts with a random generated password.
-If you want to change it, execute the following command on the host running the service:

-`docker exec -it pihole pihole -a -p`

-or extend the `pihole.tf` file in the `modules/pihole` folder with the environment variable **WEBPASSWORD** and specify your password.
-Please refer to the official documentation of PiHole to configure the environment variables properly.
+1. Images aren't updated automatically with the digest trigger, if they are kept locally after the destroy.
+This stictly depends on the provider.

 2. Input variables can be overridden.
 At the moment some values contain default values, they can be changed using [environment variables](https://www.terraform.io/docs/language/values/variables.html) or [Variable Definition](https://www.terraform.io/language/values/variables#variable-definitions-tfvars-files) files.